 Because of our many years of experience representing Executors with various Wills ranging from the simple to the complex, we were able to skillfully determine the proper course to take in helping Carol to administer the estate as the Executor.
 This even included at one point hiring an expert in financial valuations to properly value a complicated real estate distribution in the Will.
 In the end, even though the estate process was complex, we were able to put Carol’s mind at ease by guiding her at every step of the way, ultimately resulting in a reasonable settlement of the estate.

 Due to the inherent complexities involved with the Probate process and the potential liability for the Executor if an estate is mishandled, it is important for an Executor to hire a competent Probate attorney to guide him/her.
 Because of the attorney's importance to the estate, many wills contain provisions for the proper hiring of professional help for the Executor of the estate.
 By hiring an experienced Probate attorney for the estate, an Executor can receive sound advice regarding the handling of estate assets, claims against the estate, final distributions, inventories and accountings, the appropriateness of fees and costs related to an estate, and issues with the Probate court procedures.
 Thus, a skilled Probate attorney can provide invaluable assistance to the Executor, particularly in a tricky or complicated estate.

 Contact our Firm

-Our firm has helped many Executors with routine and complicated Probate estates across the Chicagoland area.
+Our firm has helped many Executors with routine and complicated Probate estates across the Chicagoland area, including in Kane, DuPage, Will, Cook, and Kendall Counties.
 If you have questions regarding a Probate estate, complete the form below to set up a free initial consultation today!

 The Law Office of Kevin Williams, 2295 Bannister Lane, Aurora, IL 60504, (630) 898-4789